-One-on-one or group sessions are available from 2 to 3 hours, available once or twice per week and include a range of horticulture-based activities that are scheduled to suit participant’s aims for wellbeing and to provide outcomes for their NDIS plan or for the goals of organisations.
+One-on-one or group sessions are available from 2 to 3 hours, either weekly or fortnightly, and include a range of activities that are scheduled to suit participant’s aims for wellbeing, outcomes for their NDIS plan or for the goals of organisations.

-The NDIS Pricing Guide is followed for costing of the program and charged at the appropriate hourly rate plus travel expenses to participant’s home.
+For NDIS participants, the current NDIS Pricing Arrangements are followed and charged at the appropriate hourly rate plus provider travel to participant’s home.

 Our group programs are provided nationally through aged care homes, disability and community organisations.

 For more information and bookings please contact Cath HERE.

 “The program is contributing to the active participation of residents in hands-on activities”

 “Great to see the progress and interactions of the residents”

 “ A positive impact in the lives of our residents”

 The benefits of Cath Manuel’s therapeutic gardening program can be seen on the faces of our residents who attend her weekly sessions in our Memory Support Unit.